 2.2.5 Sequence conservations

 Cross species conservation has been widely used as an important feature to discover regions with biological functions.
 For example, The Genomic Evolutionary Rate Profiling (GERP) score was developed to identify nucleotide level evolutional constraints by mapping human genome to other species.
-We used the entropy based GERP score in our baseline RADAR framework to detect potentially deleterious mutations in the RBP regulome
+We used GERP score as an entropy based feature in our baseline RADAR framework to detect potentially deleterious mutations in the RBP regulome.

 2.2.6 Linking RBPs to genes by knockdown experiments

-Variants can introduce dysregulation of genes by disrupting the binding of RBPs to genes and hence result in expression or even phenotypical changes.
+Variants can introduce dysregulation of genes by disrupting the binding of RBPs to genes and result in expression or phenotypical changes.
 Expression profiling by RNA-seq before and after shRNA mediated RBP depletion from ENCODE can mimic this process and help infer the RBP-gene regulation relationship to complement the insights we get from eCLIP experiments.
 Therefore, we further inferred the RBP-gene associations through the shRNA RNA-seq data and then investigate all the RBP peaks for genes.
 If a variant in those RBP peak regions disrupts such RBP-gene associations by motif breaking events, we further highlight it in our scoring system.

 2.3 User-specific features to reweight variant impact